 When choosing a dropshipping app / supplier for a Shopify store, you should try to ensure that:

-Helpfully, dropshipping apps on Shopify come with a ‘support’ section where you’ll find a contact email address and FAQs section (see screenshot below for an example).
+Dropshipping apps on Shopify come with a ‘support’ section where you’ll find a link to the supplier’s website, along with some FAQs about their services (see my screenshot below for an example).

 You can use these contact details to carry out the above due diligence on a particular supplier.